Archive for July 1940

 Monday 29 July 1940

 Convoy off Dover raided.
 Night: Activity on a reduced scale over land.
 Weather: Fair all over Britain.
 Thames Estuary and Dover hazy.
-Enemy Action by Day The weather was fine across Britain, providing ideal flying conditions which made further Luftwaffe attacks likely.
-Despite a slow start, the first German formations were detected at 0700 hours […]
+Enemy Action by Day Weather conditions were generally fair across Britain, with haze affecting visibility in the Thames Estuary and Dover.
+These ideal flying conditions allowed the Luftwaffe to resume large-scale operations after […]

 Read more